 Ann Klasner, M.D.

-Dr. Klasner severs as the Director of the Pediatric Emergency Medicine Fellowship Program.
+Dr. Klasner is a Professor and serves as the Director of the Pediatric Emergency Medicine Fellowship Program.
 She is active with Emergency Medicine Services (EMS) and EMSC programs at State and National levels, and has an interest in Continuing Medical Education activities.

 Erica Liebelt, M.D.

-Dr. Liebelt is a Board Certified Toxicologist.
-She serves as the Co-Medical Director of Regional Poison Control Center and as Director of our Clinical Toxicology Service.
+Dr. Liebelt is a Professor and a Board Certified Toxicologist.
+She serves as the Co-Medical Director of Regional Poison Control Center.
 Dr. Liebelt also serves as the Medical Director of Medication Safety for Children's of Alabama.

 Laurie Marzullo, M.D.

-Dr. Marzullo is an Associate Professor and provides clinical service in the ED.
+Dr. Mitchell is an Assistant Professor and provides clinical service in the ED.
+Her primary interest is in Injury and Violence Prevention.

 Kathy W. Monroe M.D.

-Dr. Monroe is the PEM Research Director and Medical Director of the Children's of Alabama Emergency Department.
-Her research interests include injury prevention, endocrine emergencies, telephone triage and STDs.
+Dr. Monroe is a Professor and Medical Director of the Children's of Alabama Emergency Department.
+Her research interests include injury prevention, endocrine emergencies, and telephone triage.

 Michele Nichols, M.D.

-Dr. Nichols serves as a Co-Medical Director of the Regional Poison Control Center and Director of the Department Pediatric Residency Program.
-She holds the Frederick W. Renneker, III, Endowed Chair in Pediatric Education.
+Dr. Nichols is a Professor and serves as the Vice-Chair for Academic Affairs for the Department of Pediatrics.
+She is the Director of the Department of Pediatric's Residency Program and holds the Frederick W. Renneker, III, Endowed Chair in Pediatric Education.
+She also serves as Co-Medical Director of the Regional Poison Control Center.
 Her areas of interest include poison education, and injury prevention.

 Melissa Peters, M.D.

-Dr. Peters' primary medical interest is in addressing child physical abuse.
+Dr. Peters is an Assistant Professor whose primary medical interest is in child physical abuse.

 Christopher Pruitt, M.D.